-For students signing up for individual courses, those taking only a half credit have a limit of six months to complete it; those taking two half-credit courses at once, or one full-credit course, have twelve months to complete the credit.
-Other arrangements may be possible for special situations, but need to be approved at the time of enrollment.
+Students signing up in full-time status are advised to spend no longer than one year [365 days] to complete their course work.
+For students signing up for individual courses, those taking only a half credit, six months to completion is advised; those taking two half-credit courses at once, or one full-credit course, twelve months to completion of the credit is advised.

-Continuing full-time students may not go on to the next grade level until ALL courses of the current grade level have been completed.
+Continuing full-time students may not go on to the next grade level until ALL Core courses of the current grade level have been completed.

-For students who are not continuing: If the student is unable to complete requirements for a course before withdrawing, the student will receive a no-credit grade of W. If the student is expelled due to reaching the time limit, the student will receive an F for the unfinished course.
-Keep in mind that with the 24-credit diploma, a 2.0 overall GPA is required to graduate, and any individual courses required for graduation must have a passing grade.
+For students who are not continuing: If the student is unable to complete requirements for a course before withdrawing, the student will receive a no-credit grade of W. If the student is expelled, the student will receive an F for the unfinished course.
+Keep in mind that with the 22-credit diploma, a 2.0 overall GPA is required to graduate, and a 2.3 or above Core GPA (English, Math, Social Studies, Science), and any individual courses required for graduation must have a passing grade.